-Your child's health condition may affect their ability learn.
+Your child's health condition may affect their ability to learn.
 When you provide documentation from your health care provider, your nurse will write an Individual Health Plan (IHP) for your child.
 Each plan will be communicated to the appropriate staff and monitored throughout the year for effectiveness, and updates.
-School nurses may provide care directly to the student, or train another school employee to give medications or assist the student in specialized health care procedures such as catheterizations, or tube feedings.
+School nurses may provide care directly to the student, or train another school employee to give medications or assist the student in specialized health care procedures such as catheterization, or tube feedings.
 School health's goal is to make sure student's health care concerns do not become a barrier to their ability to learn.ConcussionStudents that are enrolled in a school sponsored sport are required to follow the Gfeller-Waller Concussion Act for Return to Play and Learning.
 It is highly recommended that a student see a physician that is trained in management of concussions, and have that doctor complete the concussion forms.
 Students cannot be given accommodations academically or physically, without written guidelines from their physician.
 The physician or Athletic Trainer will determine if a student is ready to begin the return to play protocol or be cleared to play sports.
-Your school nurse will assist with implementing accomodations recommended by your health care provider.Students with concussions outside of school sponsored sports, or non sport related concussions should bring documentation of the concussion to the school nurse for assistance with care and accommodations at school.
+Your school nurse will assist with implementing accommodations recommended by your health care provider.Students with concussions outside of school sponsored sports, or non sport related concussions should bring documentation of the concussion to the school nurse for assistance with care and accommodations at school.
 We are required to follow Return to Learn Guidelines and provide students with the accommodations they need at school.Most concussion are resolved within 10 days to 3 weeks.
 If your student continues to have symptoms past this time, and you feel they need additional support, notify your guidance counselor for consideration of being evaluated for a 504 Accommodation plan.

-UCPS School Health understands that student's with Diabetes face many challenges in school.
+UCPS School Health understands that students with Diabetes face many challenges in school.
 We provide a program of Individualized Health Care as well as comply with North Carolina law Diabetes Bill SB 911.
 SB 911 requires that we train Diabetes Care Managers for our student's when the School Nurse is not Available.
 To provide a comprehensive approach to care for your child with Diabetes, we need you to make an appointment with your school nurse prior to your child's first day at school and have your doctor complete all the necessary paperwork.
 Once your child is enrolled in school, your school nurse needs to meet with you and your child and have updated paperwork from your doctor at the beginning of each school year.

 Contact your school nurse or call the School Health Office at 704-296-0845 for additional information.